Bicycle Safety Tips from Whisper Valley in East Austin

 Bicyclists should always wear helmets that fit snug to the head.
 Wear a medical ID bracelet and bright colored clothing to make sure motorists can clearly see you on the road.
 Be sure to check that your tires are properly inflated and that your brakes are working correctly before heading out on a ride.
 To ride at night, Texas law requires a lamp on the front of the bicycle that emits a white light visible from a distance of at least 500 feet in front of the bicycle and either a red reflector which is visible from a distance of 300 feet from the rear of the bicycle, or a red lamp visible from a distance of 500 feet from the rear of the bicycle.

-Whisper Valley in East Austin offers plenty of biking trails for cyclists and environmentally-conscious living from the low $200s!
+Whisper Valley in East Austin offers plenty of biking trails for cyclists and environmentally-conscious living!
 Find out more information about our master-planned community at www.whispervalleyaustin.com.